If you ever tried to pitch ideas to popular blogs and influencers, the chances are you have come across some who didn’t make it easy to contact them.

 If you want to be even more meticulous, you can check their blog posts and try to find the author’s name.
 If you are able to do that, you can check their social accounts to try and contact them directly.
 Just try not to look too creepy.

-Since SEO is so widely used, no one should be surprised that some technological support was developed exactly for it.
-There are quite a few apps/plug-ins out there developed specifically to help you find the right contact information.
+There are quite a few apps/plug-ins out there developed specifically to help you find the right blog email addresses.
 Some decent freeish (limited number of searches per month in free versions) options are:

 - Email Hunter (100 contact searches/month)